Nuances of using earnings reports to make trading decisions

 Just because a company reports positive revenue and growth does not mean its price will always increase.
 For example take a company that in a prior year announces that it expects a CAGR (compound annual growth rate) of 30% and leads analysts to forecast as much and it only achieves 15%.
 Overall it did in fact experience positive growth but only met half of its goal, therefore the stock market might reflect a price stagnation if not a decrease as a result of the company far overestimating its capabilities.

-Market Expectations
+Market expections

 As anyone who’s ever been to school will tell you, grades are informative.
 More than for ranking an individual and comparisons to competitors and peers, evaluated performance at the end of a semester (herein a fiscal quarter) can inform a student as to whether a given set of strategies or techniques have been successful and therefore warrant continuation, or if a correction of course is needed.
 More importantly to investors, quarterly earnings reports provide market glimpses at how a stock will be priced in the near future.
 Market expectations are often set by those paying attention to the field or industry in which a company finds itself, namely stock brokers and security analysts (think financial new agencies like Bloomberg, Institutions like Goldman Sachs, and your run-of-the-mill venture capital firms).
 These expectations include specific forecasts on EPS estimates, predicted quarterly revenue, loses, hiring and retention numbers, even taxation deficits.
 The latter two tend to be anticipated by on lookers on an annual basis as opposed to quarterly.
 When cohesively predicted based on market volatility and the specific business strategies of a company to expand or sustain success, these facets lend analysts the ability to build a fairly reliable prediction of how it will perform in any given time frame and how the market will reflect this creation (or loss) of value.

-Analyst Forecasts and the Consensus
+Analyst forecasts and the consensus

 As in all areas of securities trading, there is a symbiotic relationship between perception of a stock’s health and its actual performance.
 The more obvious side of this of course is that if a company has a historically profitable performance analysts come to a conclusion that it will continue to be so in an upcoming quarter or fiscal year.
-The less explicit and less understood effect is how such positive outlooks can preemptively cause a stock to rise in price in the days before earnings are even announced.
+The less explicit and less understood effect is how such positive outlooks can preemptively cause a stock to rise in price in the days before earnings are even announced

 Aside from word-of-mouth and insider knowledge, analysts themselves use a bevy of technical tools and presumably their own financial education and experience to quantify the predicted growth or shortcomings of a security preceding and following earnings reports.
 This community of technical experts use the reports on revenues and costs outlined by those at the helms of corporations to come up with EPS estimates.
 In this community consensus is important given the wide variety of opinions, analysis techniques and experiences applied to make conclusive and accurate estimates of how a stock will perform.
 That is why many trading platforms’ “analysis panels” feature the opinions and writings of analysts of a varied set of verifiable technical backgrounds.
 What one person sees as a potential opportunity to expand may be seen by another as a distraction from a successful, proven strategy.
 In their best forms analysts’ estimates stem from detail-oriented study and specialised techniques.
 In their worst forms they boil down to little more than educated guesses.
 Therefore it is important when evaluating via earning reports, whether a company has met or beat expectations, to look for overlap in analytic predictions rather than outliers.